 Over time, I began noticing something that disturbed me almost as much as the events themselves: the way the story was being framed.

-History gives us a terrible example of this.
-Nazi Germany did not rely only on violence.
-It relied on propaganda, repeated so often and so forcefully that lies came to feel like common sense.
 Der Stürmer, one of the Nazi papers, portrayed Jews as greedy, corrupt, and dangerous.
+It was Hitler’s favourite paper.
 It did not merely reflect hatred.
 It fed it, organized it, and gave it legitimacy.
-Its editor, Julius Streicher, was later convicted at Nuremberg, and rightly so.
+Its editor, Julius Streicher, was later convicted at Nuremberg for crimes against humanity, and rightly so.
 Words matter.
 Repeated lies are never “just words.”
+As Proverbs 18:21 notes, “Life and death are in the power of the tongue.”

-That feels painfully relevant now.
+That truth feels painfully relevant now.

 What shocked me after October 7 was how quickly people began minimizing it.
 Before the dead were even buried, and before anyone fully knew what had happened to the hostages, some were already explaining it away.
 In other places, people openly celebrated.
 And in some circles, the massacre was discussed in such detached terms that its human horror seemed to disappear.
+To them, Jewish life had no inherent value.
+Quite the opposite.

 I do not think I will ever get over that.

-What Broke and What Held
+Solidarity with Israel: What Broke and What Held

-The Names We Carried
+Bring Them Home Posters and Signs: The Names We Carried

 What Has Kept Me Going